 Inspired by a satiric comic strip, this renowned British film, which angered Prime Minister Winston Churchill, uses extensive flashbacks to present the army career and personal life of a genial soldier who elevated professional and personal honor and true friendship above all.
 The film’s digital version was premiered at this year’s Berlinale.

-The age-old generational conflict between the obstinance of youth, sorely lacking in tolerance, and the experience of old men is central to the second film shot by The Archers, Powell and Pressburger’s production company.
+The age-old generational conflict between the obstinacy of youth, sorely lacking in tolerance, and the experience of old men is central to the second film shot by The Archers, Powell and Pressburger’s production company.
 As the basis for their own genial General Candy (Roger Livesey), the creative duo turned to left-leaning David Low’s comic strip creation Colonel Blimp, which the caricaturist used to savage the domestic policy and military establishment of the era.
-One of the most renowned British films of the 20th century, Colonel Blimp uses extensive flashbacks of the private life and four-decade army career of a soldier who elevated professional and personal honor and true friendship above all.
+One of the most renowned British films of the 20th century, recently digitally restored, Colonel Blimp uses extensive flashbacks of the private life and four-decade military career of a soldier who elevated professional and personal honour and true friendship above all.
 And thanks to Candy’s gentlemanly manner of waging war, which seemed highly anachronistic in 1943, and to his unwavering lifelong friendship with a German officer (Anton Walbrook), "Blimp” and his conventions provoked Prime Minister Winston Churchill’s anger against the obstreperous filmmakers and even a boycott of the film.

 About the film

 |Section:||Out of the Past|

 |Director:||Michael Powell, Emeric Pressburger|

 |Dir. of Photography:||Georges Perinal|

 |Cast:||Roger Livesey, Anton Walbrook, Deborah Kerr, John Laurie|